It’s hard watching someone make mistakes, especially if you already know how to avoid them.

 Don’t worry.
 That’s why Process Street exists.

-Our platform lets you quickly record task lists as saved templates.
-You can include as much or as little detail as you like with supporting images, videos, form fields (to capture extra information), and much, much more.
+Process Street lets you quickly build out a process with our Workflows feature.
+You can include as much or as little detail as you like with supporting images, videos, form fields (to capture extra information), and much more.

-Once finished, these templates can be run as individual checklists.
-These let you tick off your tasks as you complete them and record your progress as you go.
+Once finished, your Workflows can be run as individual Workflow Run, which will guide you along your tasks as you complete them and record your progress as you go.

-I haven’t even gotten into the advantages of business process automation (letting you automate your busy work) or our premade templates (ready-made processes which you can import, use, and edit for free), but I think you get the picture.
+I haven’t even gotten into the advantages of business process automation (e.g. the power to automate recurring manual tasks & hook up your workflows to your favourite business software) or our premade workflow template library (ready-made processes which you can import, use, and edit for free), but I think you get the picture.

 Micromanagement isn’t worth the hassle it creates